sebitommy123/frontend-project-sp-21/README.md

 ### **When is the assessment due?**

 Please submit your exercise by 8:00 am PT on Monday, Febuary 8th.
+We will be unable to respond to clarification emails sent in after 11:59 pm PST on Sunday, February 7th, so if you have any questions about the project, please let us know before then.

 ### **Which browsers should I support?**